 One topic we physicists are interested in is symmetry.
 An example of traditional symmetry is sodium chloride.
-I can displace the lattice two lattice constants and the configuration will remain the same.
-I can rotate it 90° , or invert it, and the configuration will remain the same.
-Not only are these properties fascinating to mathematicians but they are also very relevant to solid state physics.
+One can displace the lattice an amount equal to exactly two lattice constants and the confi guration will remain the same.
+One can rotate it 90 degrees, or invert it, and the confi guration will remain the same.
+Not only are these properties fascinating to mathematicians, they are also very relevant to solid state physics.
 This simple symmetry and the mathematics and physics that are built on it have led to extremely useful inventions, e.g., the transistor.

 The scale-invariance symmetry involved here is just as much a symmetry as the translational invariance symmetry in sodium chloride.
-How useful this scale-invariance symmetry will ultimately prove to be we do not know.
+We do not know how useful this scale-invariance symmetry will ultimately prove to be.
 Over the past 30 years physicists have used the theme of scale-invariance symmetry to understand systems near their critical points.
-Previous to this period of time, this class of problems was one no one could solve-there were many, many length scales, not just one scale.
+Previous to this period of time, this class of problems was one no one could solve: there were many, many length scales, not just one.
 The length scales could run from one nearest-neighbor spacing out to approximately 5000 (approximately the wavelength of light).
 The elements that make up this system are molecules that interact only over a short range-almost entirely with nearest neighbors.
-But this nearest-neighbor interaction propagates a small amount of torque through the system of nearest-neighbor interactions, so that the entire system is affected somewhat.
+But this nearest-neighbor interaction propagates a small amount of torque through the system of nearest-neighbor interactions, so that the entire system is somewhat affected.